qdevelopergithub/LAMP/README.md

 [![Deploy to Azure Fully Configurable](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fqdevelopergithub%2FLAMP%2Fmaster%2Fazuredeploy-large-ha.json)  [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fqdevelopergithub%2FLAMP%2Fmaster%2Fazuredeploy-large-ha.json)

-NOTE:  All of the deployment options require you to provide a valid SSH protocol 2 (SSH-2) RSA public-private key pairs with a minimum length of 2048 bits.
-Other key formats such as ED25519 and ECDSA are not supported.
-If you are unfamiliar with SSH then you should read this [article](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) which will explain how to generate a key using the Windows Subsystem for Linux (it's easy and takes only a few minutes).
-If you are new to SSH, remember SSH is a key pair solution.
-What this means is you have a public key and a private key, and the one you will be using to deploy your template is the public key.

 ## Predefined deployment options
 Below is a HA (High Availibility) pre-defined/restricted deployment option based on typical deployment scenarios (i.e. dev/test, production etc.) All configurations are fixed and you just need to pass your ssh public key to the template for logging in to the deployed VMs.
 Please note that the actual cost will be bigger with potentially autoscaled VMs, backups and network cost.